Beyond Content: Behavioral Policies Reveal Actors in Information Operations: Results

 \subsection{Activity-based detection of malicious troll accounts}

-\textbf{Policy-based vs content-based classification.} Figure~\ref{fig:bar_content_vs_action} reports macro-$F_1$ scores for all methods (empirical policy, IRL, and GAIL; see \textit{Materials and Methods} for details; complete experimental setup and additional results are provided in Appendix~\ref{app:supp-results}) under stratified $k$-fold cross-validation, which preserves the troll/organic imbalance across folds.
-This validation protocol is used throughout the remainder of the section.
+\textit{Policy-based vs content-based classification.} Figure~\ref{fig:policy-vs-content} (A) reports macro-$F_1$ scores for all methods (empirical policy, IRL, and GAIL), evaluated under stratified $k$-fold cross-validation, which preserves the troll/organic imbalance across folds (see \textit{Methods}; complete experimental details and additional results are provided in Supplementary Information).

 Policy-based representations consistently outperform content-based baselines, regardless of the underlying classifier---eXtreme Gradient Boosting (XGBoost) or Random Forest (RF).
 Overall, RF, as an ensemble method, achieves higher median performance and narrower 90\% confidence intervals than XGBoost for most policy estimators, with the exception of maximum-entropy deep IRL.